nathaniel-bennett/winsharpfuzz/README.md

 ## Acknowledgements

-This project is an unofficial fork of [SharpFuzz](https://github.com/metalnem/sharpfuzz) for the Windows platform; as such, portions of its code were developed and released by Nemanja Mijailovic, who released it under the MIT license (see NOTICE.txt).
+This project is an unofficial fork of [SharpFuzz](https://github.com/metalnem/sharpfuzz) for the Windows platform; as such, portions of this codebase were written by Nemanja Mijailovic (see NOTICE.txt for license information).
 This project wouldn't be possible without the groundwork he laid by developing SharpFuzz.

-Special thanks also goes to ManTech Corporation (www.mantech.com) for facilitating the development and open-source release of this fuzzing tool.
+Special thanks also goes to ManTech Corporation (www.mantech.com) for facilitating the development and open source release of this fuzzing tool.

 ## Requirements